 If your kids are new to skiing or snowboarding, make sure you know where you’re going and take them on terrain that is suitable for their level.
 Don’t be afraid to ask one of the volunteers, ski patrol or lifties about where to go, everyone is friendly and wants to help.
 There’s nothing worse than getting stuck somewhere your kids can’t ride and finding everyone in tears as you painfully make your way down.

 Tip: The parks are designed with different levels of progression in mind and include boxes and features that even beginners can ride.
 Make sure to ask where you can find the park for beginners and let your kids try something new and different!

 We all know kids tire out easily but it’s easy to forget this when you are having a great time on the hill.
 Don’t forget that you kids need breaks and a short break will keep them going longer and having more fun all day long.

 Tip: Surprise your kids with hot chocolate or some kind of treat when you come in for a break!
 Making great memories and having fun is the best part of snowboarding/skiing (and sometimes those memories aren’t just about riding).

-Our in-destination Reservations Team is always happy to share their local knowledge and experience to help you find the best family vacation package for your style and budget.
+Our in-destination Reservations Team is always happy to share their local knowledge, destination safety tips and experience to help you find the best family vacation package for your style and budget.
 You can reach them by calling 1-844-754-2443.